 3. Content-Driven Engagement

-• Create valuable content that addresses the specific needs and challenges of your prospects.
+- Create valuable content that addresses your prospects' specific needs and challenges.
 This can include blog posts, whitepapers, webinars, and case studies.

 4. Lead Scoring and Qualification

-• Focus on high-scoring leads that are more likely to convert, ensuring efficient use of your sales resources.
+- Focus on high-scoring leads more likely to convert, ensuring efficient use of your sales resources.

 5. Personalized Outreach